yjx-cup/kgkpd/README.md

 ## Welcome to use the KGKPD model.
+(The code will soon be open - sourced, stay tuned.)
 ### Description

 `train.py` is used to train the KGKPD model for VOC dataset.